18F/ux-guide/_pages/about.md

 permalink: /about/
 layout: post
 title: About this guide
+description: "How 18F user experience (UX) designers improve interactions between our government and the public"
 ---
 [//]: make it possible to put a class on a ul tag {::options parse_block_html="true" /}